freenas/freenas7/misc/readme.txt

 - Add Japanese language: Thanks to Hiroyuki Seino

 TO DO:
-- Must check config file conversion for local/client RSYNC
-- English reference file to test with the modification known bug in the 0.684b:
+- Check the English reference file for the new pages added Known bug in the 0.684b:
 - Can't remount ntfs-3g volume under the mount:tools.
 Must restart FreeNAS.
 It seem to be a fuse problem.
 - Using iSCSI-target can cause problem for stopping/restarting FreeNAS

-Working Notes:
-1. Must finish swap feature (when mount point management, must check if the mount point is used by swap)

 FreeNAS 0.683b:
 - Updated licence file with new translators name/emails